yingDev/Web-Rtmp/README.md

 # 局限
 - Broadway:
-    > The decoder ...does not support weighted prediction for P-frames and CABAC entropy encoding...
+   <blockquote> The decoder ...does not support weighted prediction for P-frames and CABAC entropy encoding...</blockquote>

 # 参考资料
 - Real-Time Messaging Protocol (RTMP) specification <br>